 Items You’ll Need:

-- Assorted Wet/Dry Sandpaper – Instead of buying pack of sandpaper of each grit, you can get this assorted sandpaper pack that includes 5 sheets (1 sheet each of 180, 320, 600, 1,000, and 1,500).
-That is all sandpaper you will need for this repair.
+- Assorted Wet/Dry Sandpaper – Instead of buying a pack of sandpaper of each grit, you can get this assorted sandpaper pack that includes 5 sheets (1 sheet each of 180, 320, 600, 1,000, and 1,500).
+That is all the sandpaper you will need for this repair.
 Buying an assorted pack will save you money.

 - Primer (aerosol spray) – For this repair gray primer works the best.
-The closer the color of the primer to the color of the paint, the less coasts of paint you will need to cover it.
+The closer the color of the primer is to the color of the paint, the less coasts of paint you will need to cover it.

 - Gray Scuff Pad – The gray scuff pad is “fine” and is used for light scuffing of a plastic bumper.

 - Prep solvent – It removes oils, road grease, dirt, car wax, and other surface contaminants and also improves adhesion to the surface.

 - Meguiar’s Ultimate Compound – You can use any rubbing compound you like, just make sure it is clear coat safe.
 Meguiar’s Ultimate Compound is the best car scratch remover I’ve ever tried.
 It removes light-to-deep clear coat scratches, swirl marks, stains, and heavy oxidation in just a few minutes.
 It’s clear coat safe and inexpensive.

 - Aerosol Spray Trigger – I put this item under optional items, however, I think it is a must-have when it comes to spray paint.
 It turns a spray aerosol can into a spray gun making it easier to apply the paint and clear coat.